neurodata/ndstore/_sources/api/propagate_api.txt

    :synopsis: Get the :ref:`propagation<ocp-propagation>` state of the channel.

    :param server_name: Server Name in OCP.
-In the general case this is ocp.me.
+In the general case this is openconnecto.me.
    :type server_name: string
    :param token_name: Token Name in OCP.
    :type token_name: string